samtaggart/data_threefold_projects_friends/info/projects/threefold_foundation/threefold_foundation.md

 ## Part of ThreeFold

-The ThreeFold Grid is one of the most essential layers in the ThreeFold Project as it provides a global mesh network to run and store our internet applications and services.
+The ThreeFold Grid is one of the most essential layers in the ThreeFold as it provides a global mesh network to run and store our internet applications and services.

 ## Join saving our planet!
 If not us, who?
 If not now, when?